What You Need to Know

 To make sure you are in the running for financial aid:

-- If you completed the FAFSA for the 2016-2017 year and didn’t use the IRS Data Retrieval tool, go to the FAFSA and do so.
+- If you completed the FAFSA for the 2016-2017 year and didn’t use the IRS Data Retrieval tool, you may be required to submit a copy of your signed 2015 Federal Tax Return(s) and W-2(s) if selected for verification.

 When should I complete the FAFSA?